Stormers defeat 'absolutely brutal' - McFarland

 From the replacement's dismissal, the Stormers dominated possession and spent the remainder of the game camped in the Ulster 22 before Gelant crossed to level the game and Libbok, who had yet to score a point in an error-strewn performance, kicked the hosts ahead to book an all-South African final with the Bulls.

-Ulster missed out on a home final with the defeat as both sides finished above fourth-placed Bulls in the URC table.
+Ulster missed out on a home final which will see the Stormers, which finished second in the URC tackle, taking on their fourth-placed compatriots.

 "To play so well against Munster last week to come here and play like we did in the third quarter and basically hand it to them on a plate is very disappointing," added McFarland.